This blog may contain affiliate links. Read our disclosure policy for more info.

 23. Hike in Sunshine Meadows

-To get to the start of this trail you need to hop on the Sunshine Gondola, a 20-minute drive from Banff, and from there get the Standish Chairlift to the starting point.
-The scenery all along this trail is beautiful, with alpine meadows and wildflowers in abundance.
-You are also highly likely to spot lots of native wildlife like bears, moose, and elk!
+To get to the start of this trail, you’ll need to hop on the Sunshine Gondola, which is about a 20-minute drive from Banff, and from there get the Standish Chairlift to the starting point.
+It goes without saying, but the scenery all along this trail is beautiful, with alpine meadows and beautiful wildflowers.
+On our last trip, we happened to spot a lone elk traveling over a distant ridge, but there tend to be a lot of wildlife sightings here, including moose and bears too!

 24. Vermillion Lakes Scenic Drive